stephenh/ts-proto/README.markdown

   (Requires `nestJs=true`.)

 * With `--ts_proto_opt=nestJs=true`, the defaults will change to generate [NestJS protobuf](https://docs.nestjs.com/microservices/grpc) friendly types & service interfaces that can be used in both the client-side and server-side of NestJS protobuf implementations.
+See the [nestjs readme](NESTJS.markdown) for more information and implementation examples.

   Specifically `outputEncodeMethods`, `outputJsonMethods`, and `outputClientImpl` will all be false, and `lowerCaseServiceMethods` will be true.

   Note that `addGrpcMetadata` and `returnObservable` will still be false.

-### "Only Types"
+### Only Types

 If you're looking for `ts-proto` to generate only types for your Protobuf types then passing all three of `outputEncodeMethods`, `outputJsonMethods`, and `outputClientImpl` as `false` is probably what you want, i.e.:

 `--ts_proto_opt=outputEncodeMethods=false,outputJsonMethods=false,outputClientImpl=false`.

+### NestJS Support
+We have a great way of working together with [nestjs](https://docs.nestjs.com/microservices/grpc). `ts-proto` generates `interfaces` and `decorators` for you controller, client.
+For more information see the [nestjs readme](NESTJS.markdown).

 Building
 ========